Blackboard Tests and Surveys

 Blackboard can also import question sets created offline using a word processing or spreadsheet application as long as the uploaded file is in the correct tab-separated format.

-- Importing Tests, Surveys, and Pools (written instructions)
+- Importing or Exporting Tests, Surveys, and Pools (written instructions)

 - Uploading Questions from a File (written instructions)